Vishwamadari/Reva-library-Management/README.md

-# Due to some mistakes i got some errors will submit the assignment by end of tomorrow
 Reva-library-Management
 Overview
 Reva Library Book Management is a Django web application for managing library books.
 It allows administrators to add, view, edit, and delete book records, while users can view detailed information about books.